MicrosoftDocs/windows-ai-docs/docs/models/get-started-onnx-winui.md

 In **Solution Explorer**, right-click **Dependencies** and select **Manage NuGet packages...**.
 In the NuGet package manager, select the **Browse** tab.
 Search for the following package and for each, select the latest stable version in the **Version** drop-down and then click **Install**.

-[TBD - The second table are from the previous version of the article.
-Fill the first table in as I go]

 | Package | Description |
 |---------|-------------|